golemfactory/golem-docs/src/pages/docs/golem/overview/index.md

 ### Requestor

-__Requestor__ is a node that wants to use hardware resources that are available in the Golem network, shared by its providers.
+__Requestor__ is a node that wants to use hardware resources that are available in the Golem Network, shared by its providers.

 The main or most typical benefit for the requestor is to have instant access to a very large pool of hardware.
 Instead of using local hardware, the requestor can use the IT resources available on the decentralized market.
-What's more one requestor can use the hardware from many providers at the same time.
+What's more one requestor can use the hardware from many providers at the same time and run its tasks in prallel.

 - More details on how the requestor works [here](/docs/golem/overview/requestor).